 March is "Bar Month" on OnMilwaukee.
 Get ready to soak up more bar articles, imbibable stories and cocktailing content all month long.
 For more of our Bar Month stories click here!

-Baseball season is here and you're probably already wondering how many Brewers games you'll get to this year.
-Of course, you'll probably want to meet up with friends before or after the game so to help you out, here is a list of bars in the area around Am Fam Field.
+Baseball season is fully in the swing of things.
+And, of course, you'll probably want to meet up with friends before or after the game – so to help you out, here is a list of bars in the area around Am Fam Field.

 To keep things simple – and close to the stadium, we limited our list to establishments operating near the stadium.